Fluent migrations

 Re-enable Sync in Pontoon

 Once the actual migration is complete, the next step is to re-enable sync in Pontoon.
-Before starting, make sure that the Pontoon repository has a commit with the new strings.

 • Access the admin panel for Firefox, click the SYNC button at the bottom, then deselect SYNC DISABLED and click SAVE PROJECT.